Chestnut45/cityscape/README.md

 ## Other Considerations:

-### Infinite Mode:
+### Infinite Generation:

-Pressing the I key will toggle Infinite Mode.
-In this state, city blocks will be generated and deleted around the camera as you move around.
+City blocks will be loaded / unloaded around the camera as you move through the city.
+The default render distance of 5 ensures that at least 400 buildings are loaded, since a single block can have 4-12 buildings, and render distance 5 means a 10x10 grid of blocks will be generated.

 ### Sky: